What hides behind Meteorite 411? Tue 12 May 2026

 And the curiously circular hole in this fragment from Arizona:

 These aren't bullet holes.
 The Canyon Diablo fragment above is big.
-It weighs more than most men.
+At 99.3 kg (219 lbs), it weighs more than most men.
 These holes are the size of small artillery rounds.

-Many meteorites show similar circular holes, cylinders and elliptical holes where part has split away.
-They support ear-witness accounts of artillery in the sky.
+Many meteorites show similar circular holes.
+Many show cylindrical holes where part has disappeared.
+They support ear-witness claims of hearing artillery in the sky.

-And yet some meteorites are much more advanced than armour plate and composite ceramic armours.
+And yet some meteorites are much more advanced even than armour plate and composite ceramic armours.

 Haidinger claimed to have included a photograph of Carleton-Tucson in The Carleton-Tucson and Ainsa-Tucson Meteorite Masses.
 But no obvious photograph of it survived into the digital version.

 Descriptions of its interior talk of curved strands of olivine meeting at nodes.
-And of thin strips of metals weaving through its nickel-iron alloy substrate.
-These descriptions go beyond hinting that the Carleton-Tucson nickel-iron alloy was artificial.
+And of thin strips of other elements weaving through its nickel-iron alloy substrate.
+These descriptions go beyond hints that Carleton-Tucson was artificial.
 They hint at very specific, very advanced technologies.
+They bring to mind the micro-management of magnetic flux.
+In the same way a printed circuit board brings to mind the micro-management of electricity.

-It also seems the more complex the internal structure of a meteorite, the more chance it disappeared into a lab, dragging any existing photographs behind it.
+The Coahuila group shows the more complex the structure of a meteorite, the more likely the meteorite disappeared into a lab - dragging any existing photographs behind it.

-For example, try finding imagery of these hyper-flexible metal laminates.
+For example, try to find imagery of these.

 many of the component plates were separating and falling away.
 Several hundred grams, among which were some very beautiful plates, were obtained when cleaning off the main mass for preservation.